• Skip to main content

 Definition and meaning of “jisho”

-• jisho – 辞書 (じしょ) : a noun meaning ‘dictionary’ in Japanese.
+• jisho – 辞書 (じしょ) : a noun meaning a ‘dictionary’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

 The definition and meaning are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-jisho in japanese
+jisho in kanji

 kyou boku wa jisho wo kat ta – 今日僕は辞書を買った (きょうぼくはじしょをかった)